eric-sundquist/tick-tock-timer/test-app/README.md

 # Test Application for timer-lib

-To launch the test application..
+To launch the test application.